-The McGraw Center for Teaching and Learning encourages the exploration of new media and digital tools in and around the classroom with an emphasis on the tools and technology-enhanced spaces that encourage active, collaborative, and creative teaching and learning.
-Center staff not only offer advice on the effective implementation of new technologies, but also assist in the development of online course and new digital projects exploring the boundaries of digital pedagogy and collaborate with campus partners to connect teachers with the most effective resources and expertise.
-Through events and workshops, the Center encourages a critical reflection on the use of those tools and fosters discussion around the impact and merits of digital tools and the teaching methodologies afforded by those tools.
+The McGraw Center for Teaching and Learning encourages the exploration of digital technologies with an emphasis on tools that encourage active, collaborative, and creative teaching and learning.
+Center staff not only offer advice on the effective implementation of new technologies but assist in the development of online course and new digital projects.
+We work with campus partners to connect faculty members with the most effective resources and expertise.
+The Center encourages a critical reflection and discussion concerning the impact and merits of digital tools and the teaching methodologies afforded by those tools.

 Digital platforms for learning

-McGraw Commons is Princeton’s digital platform for course blogs, wikis, and galleries.
+The McGraw Commons is Princeton’s digital platform for course blogs, and galleries.
 Blogs can be made available publically, restricted to campus, or to the participants of the course.

 Google Apps for Education provides numerous tools that lend themselves to collaborative coursework, including, Google Drive, Google Sites, and Google Hangouts.

-Blackboard, Princeton’s learning management system, features assessment tools and rubrics to help you create tests that are automatically graded, and offer feedback.
+Blackboard and Canvas, Princeton’s learning management systems, feature assessment tools and rubrics to help you create tests that are automatically graded, and which can offer instant feedback to students.
 Rubrics help to ensure grading consistency across your instructional team.
-The ECT group can assist you in using these tools effectively in a way that enhances your pedagogical goals.
+McGraw can assist you in using these tools effectively in a way that enhances your pedagogical goals.

 Multimedia production and digital narrative

 The Digital Learning Lab provides the software, support, and expertise in support of audio and video assignments.
-Examples of past class projects include podcasts, video essays, student-created mini-documentaries and featurettes.
-The Digital Learning Lab not only features software such as Photoshop, Illustrator, and Premiere useful in multimedia production, but also expertise and support for training.
+Examples of past class projects include podcasts, video essays, and student-created mini-documentaries.
+The Digital Learning Lab not only features software such as Photoshop, Illustrator, and Premiere useful in multimedia production, including expertise and support for training.

 Tools such as Knight Lab’s TimelineJS, StorymapJS from Northwestern University, Palladio from Stanford’s Humanities + Design Research Lab, and ArcGIS Online’s StoryMap platform are easy-to-use online tools that simplify the creation of maps, visualizations, timelines, and multimedia narratives.